mwuttke97/turisimi/docu/manual.md

 * `-b` or `--band`; followed by DATA: The application will load DATA into the band data.
 * `-i` or `--in`; followed by FILE: The application will read the Turing Mashine *and* the band data from FILE.
 * `-p` or `--band-init`; followed by POINTER: Sets the "first" band data pointer.
 Default is 0.
 * `-din` or `--debug-in`; followed by FILEIN and `-dout` or `--debug_out`; followed by FILEOUT: specify the input and output files while simulation.
 If FILEIN is set all inputs are read from FILEIN.
-If FILEOUT is set all outputs will be directed int the file FILEOUTPUT.
+If FILEOUT is set all outputs will be directed into the file FILEOUT.
 * `-sbs` or `--step-by-step`: activates the usefull **Step-by-Step** mode.
 Read more [here](sbs.md).
 * `-c` or `--continue`: Let the programm continue simulating until a break point is reached.
-* `-bp` or `--break-points`; followed by BREAKPOINTS: Collon (`,`) separated list of **break point** - IDs.
-When a state thats ID is in BREAKPOINTS is activated, the simulation goes intto *SBS* mode.
+* `-bp` or `--break-points`; followed by BREAKPOINTS: Collon (`,`) separated list of the break points state IDs.
+When a state thats ID is in BREAKPOINTS is activated, the simulation goes into *SBS* mode.

 Command Promts
 ###